Flow Equivariant World Models: Memory for Partially Observed Dynamic Environments

-Recent work has explored augmenting video diffusion models with different forms of latent memory that persist across time; however, the focus has primarily been on consistency in static 3D scenes, without a unified framework for modeling partially observed dynamics~\citep{po2025longcontext,savov2025statespacediffuser,xiao2025worldmemlongtermconsistentworld,zhou2025learning,wu2025videoworldmodelslongterm}.
+\paragraph{Memory.} Recent work has explored augmenting video diffusion models with different forms of latent memory that persist across time; however, the focus has primarily been on consistency in static 3D scenes, without a unified framework for modeling partially observed dynamics~\citep{po2025longcontext,savov2025statespacediffuser,xiao2025worldmemlongtermconsistentworld,zhou2025learning,wu2025videoworldmodelslongterm}.
 In this work, we argue that a natural way to build world models is with a recurrent flow equivariant memory at the core, evolving and shifting to represent both the dynamics of the world and the actions of the agent seamlessly.
-Such a memory enables prediction of future states in a precise motion-symmetric manner while maintaining important information for extended observation windows.
-A visual comparison between modern sliding-window autoregressive transformers, existing memory solutions, and our model (FloWM) is available in Figure \ref{fig:model_comparisons}.
+Such a memory enables prediction of future states in a structured manner while maintaining important information over unbounded timespans.

 \paragraph{Equivariance.} A neural network $\phi$ is said to be equivariant if its output, $\phi(f)$, changes in a structured, predictable manner when the input $f$ is transformed by an element $g$ of the group $G$, i.e. $\phi(g \cdot f) = g\cdot \phi(f) \ \ \forall g \in G$.
 One way to construct equivariant neural networks is through structured weight sharing \citep{pmlr-v48-cohenc16, pmlr-v70-ravanbakhsh17a}.
 This structure reduces the number of parameters that need to be learned in an artificial neural network while simultaneously improving performance by incorporating known symmetries from the data distribution.
-For example, in the setting of molecular dynamics simulation, introducing equivariance with respect to 3-dimensional translations, rotations, and reflections (the group $E(3)$, a known symmetry of the laws of physics) increases data efficiency by up to three orders of magnitude \citep{data_efficient}.
+For example, in the setting of molecular dynamics simulation, introducing equivariance with respect to 3-dimensional translations, rotations, and reflections (a known symmetry of the laws of physics) increases data efficiency by up to three orders of magnitude \citep{data_efficient}.
 More broadly, when the data-generating process respects a group symmetry, equivariance can yield a provably strict improvement in generalization \citep{pmlr-v139-elesedy21a}.
 Our work aims to identify and incorporate time-parameterized symmetries to bring similar generalization benefits to world modeling.